hansievanstraaten/ERD-Application/README.md

 <a style="color:#0000FF" href="https://raw.githubusercontent.com/hansievanstraaten/ERD-Application/master/ERD%20Msi/ViSo.Viewer.msi" download="ViSo.Viewer.msi">Download Application</a>

+New: Now with a simple Direct from the DB reporting solution.

 The Application was developed as part of a necessity to have a visual representation on a database and managing database entities as part of the representation.